mark11748/Review3C/README.md

 This is a C# program that manages a database containing info on stylists and clients at a hair salon.

 ### Specfications
-* homepage starts by offering users a list of available stylists.
+* page starts by offering users a link to a list of available stylists.
+* @stylist list:

 |Behavior | Example Input| Example Output|
 | ---|:---:| :---:|